ADBond/bga-calypso/README.md

 a fluid list to remember what needs to be done before pulling in and starting a new chunk of work

+* optional log detail (c.f.
+Hungarian Tarock)
+* Start off saying who has which trump suit, and who is partnered with whom
+* delete needless notifications
+* Make sure I deal with the translation stuff properly, stop string concatenation etc.
+  * make sure parameters use i18n etc
+* '"X" deals a new hand of cards' is not translating, and not sure why...??
+  * some others maybe also now - e.g. "... must lead a card to the first trick", and "X plays Y"
+  * doesn't like strings with "." at the end - can break new hand/new round logs with those

 ## For a different branch